 Prohibitions related to ships

-Ships that have been designated by the UN are prohibited from entering a New Zealand port (see regulation 13).
-Any ships designated by the UN will be listed here(external link).
+Ships that have been designated by the UN(external link) are prohibited from entering a New Zealand port (see regulation 13).

 The regulations also prohibit providing bunkering services to a designated ship (see regulation 17).